Nike-Inc/cerberus/README.md

     - Navigate to http://localhost:8080/dashboard in your browser to log in

 Above should work on Windows, Mac, and Linux.

-### From the CLI

-With Vault and MySQL running

-    ./gradlew clean build

-    ./debugShadowJar.sh -Dvault.addr=http://localhost:8200 -Dvault.token=<token>

 ## Setting up your IDE